 Vehicles and fly-tipping

-Reports of vehicles used for fly-tipping are investigated by our enforcement officers.
+Reports of vehicles used for fly-tipping are investigated by our environmental enforcement officers.
 We aim to trace and prosecute the registered owner of all vehicles involved in this act.
-The police have the power to seize any vehicle used for this offence.
-If a vehicle registered to you is used to fly-tip it can be seized and crushed and both driver and the owner of the vehicle can be prosecuted.
+The police and our environmental enforcement officers have the power to seize, impound and crush any vehicle used for fly-tipping.
+Both the driver and the owner of the vehicle can be prosecuted for the offence.

 Have you checked?

-By giving your waste to someone else you could still face penalties of up to £5,000 if you don't check that the company or person has a licence to carry waste.
-Ask to see their licence or arrange to have it taken by a licensed carrier.
-You can email email@example.com for details of registered waste carriers.
+By giving your waste to someone else, who then goes on to dump it as a fly-tip, you could be held responsible and face prosecution for fly-tipping if you haven’t checked that the company or person has a licence to carry waste.
+Always ask to see their licence to ensure that your waste is being taken by a licensed waste carrier.
+You can email firstname.lastname@example.org for details of registered waste carriers.

 We know it is only a small minority of people who don't take care of our borough.
 We rely on your help to bring prosecutions and stop those who continue to mess with Croydon, please help us by reporting enviro-crimes.